cosmos/cosmos-sdk/docs/spec/supply/01_concepts.md

 A `ModuleAccount` can be one of three types:

 - `ModuleHolderAccount`: is allowed to only hold and transfer `Coins`.
-- `ModuleBurnerAccount`: allows for a module to call the `Burn` function to burn a specific amount of `Coins`.
+- `ModuleBurnerAccount`: allows for a module to burn a specific amount of `Coins`.
-- `ModuleMinterAccount`: allows for a module to call the `Mint` function to mint a specific amount of `Coins`.
+- `ModuleMinterAccount`: allows for a module to mint a specific amount of `Coins`.